soulwing/ssl-context-tools/README.md

 If the password for the private key differs from the one used to access the key store, you can specify it as the argument to the `credential` builder method.

+### Handling Other Special Situations

+* When creating an `SSLServerSocket` for which you want the client to authentication use `SSLContextBuilder.clientAuthentication` to specify the authentication requirement.
+* Customize the allowed cipher suites using `SSLContextBuilder.includeCipherSuites` and `SSLContextBuilder.excludeCipherSuites`.
+When building the context, the full set of cipher suites supported by the JRE is intersected with the set of included cipher suites (if specified), then the set of excluded cipher suites is removed.
+* Customize the allowed SSL/TLS proptocls using `SSLContextBuilder.includeProtocols`
+  and `SSLContextBuilder.excludeProtocols`.
+When building the context, the full set of protocols supported by the JRE is intersected with the set of included protocols (if specified), then the set of excluded protocols is removed.
+* Specify an secure random number generator using `SSLContextBuilder.secureRandom`.
+* Use a specific JCA provider using `SSLContextBuilder.provider`.

+See the [Javadocs](https://soulwing.github.io/ssl-context-tools/apidocs) for more details.